-Substance addiction doesn’t just affect the abuser-it hurts everyone who cares about them.
-If someone you love is addicted to drugs or alcohol, you’re also likely suffering from the consequences of their addiction in a number of ways.
-It’s critical that family members of substance abusers understand addiction, its impact on loved ones, and how to cope with those addictions and the effects on family.
-Understanding your own feelings and needs is an important part of healing yourself and family relationships in the wake of a family member’s addiction.
-When your loved one starts their journey toward recovery, having healthy coping techniques will help you interact with your entire family in a positive and healing way.
+Substance addiction doesn’t just affect the abuser.
+Instead, it hurts everyone who cares about them.
+If someone you love is addicted to drugs or alcohol, you’re also likely suffering the consequences.
+It’s critical that family members understand addiction, its impact on loved ones, and how to cope with addictions effects on family.
+Understanding your own feelings and needs is an important part of the healing process.

 Coping with a Loved One’s Addiction